leerob/dart-react-todo/README.md

 - Multi-threading support
 - And [much, much more](https://www.dartlang.org/guides/language)

 Google uses Dart for [AdWords](https://news.dartlang.org/2016/03/the-new-adwords-ui-uses-dart-we-asked.html) which makes up the majority of Google's revenue.
-It's also the language we use at [Workiva](https://www.workiva.com/) for our next-generation products.
+It's also the language used at [Workiva](https://www.workiva.com/) for their next-generation products.
 Workiva has committed to using Dart and has published a [variety of OSS (open-source software) libraries](https://workiva.github.io/) to make developer's lives easier.
 If you're curious, here's a list of some companies [who use Dart.](https://www.dartlang.org/community/who-uses-dart)

 ### Why React?